brxce/Gauntlet/INSTALL.md

 >>####Folders
 >>
- * missions folder (for mapskipper.smx)- N.B. for custom campaigns, missions file must be extracted from respective .vpks
+ * 'missions' folder (for mapskipper.smx)- N.B. for custom campaigns, the missions text file must be extracted from respective .vpks
- * cfg folders
+ * 'cfg' folder
  * 'modes' and 'scripts' folders are vestigial; not needed for download

 >>###*Otherwise*